aurotripathy/daydream/README.md

 # DayDream

-DayDream is a gradio app over Dreambooth
+DayDream is a gradio app wrapped over [DreamBooth](https://arxiv.org/abs/2208.12242)

+### Elon blue finch Example

+My assumption is that you know how to install and run the basic HF dreambooth code.

+To generate the fine-tuned model, run the script `elon-run.sh`

 # DreamBooth training example